Despite sharing common traits, each social media platform has its own voice and audience.

 Here's how to customize messages for particular social media platforms to ensure they resonate with a number of diverse audiences.

 Make posts for Facebook story-driven and focused on your target audience.
+Why should they care about your product?

 Add an image to the post that is easy to load on mobile devices.
 Images get more engagement than posts without images.